anzboi/go118_examples/generics/README.md

 ## Limitations

 There are a number of limitations with the current generic implementation in go 1.18.
+For a more complete list, see the [omissions section](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#omissions) of the design proposal.

 ### Type Inference and Methods